OpenMetaInfo/OpenMeta-Docs/pages/en-US/docs/develop/query.md

 # Query Condition

-## 1. Infix Expressions
+## 1. Infix Notation

-Infix expressions, where the operator is positioned between two operands, are the most common way to write expressions.
-This format is ubiquitous in everyday mathematical and logical expressions, exemplified by the simple expression `1 < 2`.
-In the realm of computing, nearly all high-level programming languages utilize infix expressions as the basis for arithmetic and logical operations, such as `amount > 100`.
+Infix notation is the most common way of writing expressions, characterized by the operator being placed between two operands.
+It is very common in everyday mathematical calculations and logical expressions.
+For example, `1 < 2` is a very simple infix expression.
+In the field of computer science, almost all high-level programming languages use infix notation as the basis for arithmetic and logical operations, such as `amount > 100`.

-Infix expressions are intuitive and align with human cognitive habits, making it possible to construct complex logical expressions.
-Therefore, OpenMeta adopts infix expressions for constructing data query conditions.
+Due to the intuitive and easy-to-understand nature of infix notation, which aligns with human thinking habits and can combine complex logical expressions, OpenMeta uses infix notation to construct data query conditions.

-These expressions are highly versatile, capable of expressing straightforward binary relations, such as `a > b`, and facilitating the construction of complex query conditions with nested structures, like `(a > b AND c < d) OR (e = f AND g != h)`.
-A key rule when using infix expressions is the necessity of parentheses to clarify the precedence among different condition combinations.
+Infix notation is very flexible.
+It can express simple binary relations, such as `a > b`, and can also construct complex nested query conditions, such as `(a > b AND c < d) OR (e = f AND g != h)`.
+There is a clear rule when using infix notation: parentheses must be used to clearly express the priority of different condition combinations.

-Other operational expressions include:
+Other types of expression notation:

-- **Polish Notation (Prefix Expression):** This places the operator before its operands, with computation proceeding from right to left.
-Although easily parsed and executed by computers, it offers poorer readability for combined conditions.
+**(1) Polish Notation (Prefix Notation)**: This is a method of placing the operator before the operands, with the calculation order from right to left.
+It is easy for computers to parse and execute, but the readability of combined conditions is relatively poor.

-- **Reverse Polish Notation (Postfix Expression):** In contrast to Polish notation, the operator follows its operands, with computation from left to right.
-This format is also computer-friendly for execution but suffers from poor readability for complex conditions.
+**(2) Reverse Polish Notation (Postfix Notation)**: Contrary to Polish notation, it places the operator after the operands, with the calculation order from left to right.
+Similarly, it is easy for computers to execute the calculation process, but the readability of combined conditions is relatively poor.

 ## 2. Comparison Operators